ansgarj/TomoSAR/Docs/HELPFILE.md

 Optionally takes a RINEX OBS file as input to extract from the archive the OBS file which has the greatest overlap with the input RINEX file.
 Otherwise extracts the longest segment.

-## `load`
-Running `rdtomo load` loads a single _Tomogram Directory_ or multiple _Tomogram Directories_ into a `TomoScenes` object, and then opens an interactive Python console with the `TomoScenes` object stored under `tomos`.
-It can be used as an entry point instead of having to manually import and run inside Python where path auto-completion may not work.
-Running `rdtomo load --info` instead extracts and prints basic information without requiring the entire directory structure to be loaded, and then exits.
+**Note**: This is done as a part of `rdtomo init`.

-## `sliceinfo`
+### `sliceinfo`
 Running `rdtomo sliceinfo` scans a directory for slice files and collects them into a `SliceInfo` object, and then opens an interactive Python console with the `SliceInfo` object stored under `slices`.
 It can be used as an entry point instead of having to manually import and run inside Python where path auto-completion may not work.

-## `test`
+## The `rdtomo test` command
-The `rdtomo test` subcommand contains additional subcommands that can be used to test e.g. config files or to verify that all third party binaries are operational.
+The `rdtomo test` subcommand contains additional subcommands that can be used to test e.g. config files or to verify operational status.
 Currently available are:
 - `rdtomo test gnss` which tests that all GNSS processing capabilities are operational
 - `rdtomo test station-ppp` which tests `station-ppp` against ground truth as found in a `mocoref` data file
-- `rdtomo test precise-rktp` which tests RTKP post processing with precise ephemeris data against broadcast ephemeris data (optionally with specified elevation mask)
+- `rdtomo test precise-rktp` which tests RTKP post processing with precise ephemerides data against broadcast ephemeris data (optionally with specified elevation mask)
+- `rdtomo test rtkp` which tests RTKP post processing with internal additions (absolute antenna callibration, frequency limiting, dynamic precise ephemerides) against raw rtklib `rnx2rtkp`.

 ## Planned additions
 1. `rdtomo process` \[**NOT IMPLEMENTED**\] chains `slice` and `forge` to generate a _Tomogram Directory_, or content for one.
-2. `tomsoar slice` \[**NOT IMPLEMENTED**\] initiates a _backprojection_ loop to generate all slices for the specified tomogram.
+2. `rdtomo slice` \[**NOT IMPLEMENTED**\] initiates a _backprojection_ loop to generate all slices for the specified tomogram.
 3. `rdtomo view` \[**NOT IMPLEMENTED**\] contains multiple subcommands used for viewing tomograms, statistics, e.t.c
 4. `rdtomo optimize` \[**NOT IMPLEMENTED**\] plans a flight for optimizing _nominal_ SAR parameters according to given restraints.
 5. `rdtomo plan` \[**NOT IMPLEMENTED**\] interactively models a _planned flight_ to allow validation of ideal SAR parameters across different tomograms (**Note**: this does not take into account flight instabilities that can occur during the actual flight).